nashville-software-school/server-side-dotnet-curriculum/book-6-capstones/chapters/deployment-digital-ocean.md

 	}
     ```
 1. When you have made the edits, type `ctrl + X` to exit, and `Y` to save the changes.
-1. `sudo ln -s /etc/nginx/sites-available/your-app /etc/nginx/sites-enabled/` to add the site to the enable sites.
+1. `sudo ln -s /etc/nginx/sites-available/your-domain /etc/nginx/sites-enabled/` to add the site to the enable sites.
+1. `sudo systemctl restart nginx`
 1. `sudo apt install certbot python3-certbot-nginx`
 1.  `sudo certbot --nginx -d your-domain -d www.your-domain` (change to your domain name)
 1. `sudo systemctl restart nginx`